pyloid/docs/guides/build-guide/pyloid-react.md

 - Cross-platform Builds: You need to perform the build for each platform on the respective operating system.
 - Environment Variables: You may need to set environment variables appropriately depending on the production environment.

-This guide should help you understand the process of initializing, developing, and building a project using the Pylon Boilerplate.
+This guide should help you understand the process of initializing, developing, and building a project using the Pyloid Boilerplate.
 Backend packaging with PyInstaller simplifies deployment and facilitates dependency management.